Goal 5: Gender Equality

 Countries in Sub-Saharan Africa, Northern and Western Asia as well as Latin America and the Caribbean had the lowest levels of implementation.

 Sweden and Norway both have full implementation of laws and regulations that guarantee full and equal access.
-Finland have almost full implementation, while Denmark is around the average for Europe and Northern America SDG region (87%).
+Finland has almost full implementation, while Denmark is around the average for Europe and Northern America SDG region (87%).
 No data is available for Iceland.

 This is newly released data which is not yet included in the OECD assessment of progress.
 However, both Norway and Sweden have already achieved the target and thus have a high likelihood of staying within the required target level for 2030.